phelps-matthew/Studio-Physics-Labs/README.md

 * Ten prelabs, to be completed remotely
 * Preprogrammed Capstone files for live measurement display
 * Notebook serves as core teaching medium to be assigned, completed, and graded

+*Warning: The GitHub rendering of ipython notebook images does not scale and format images appropriately.
+Open in Google Colabs for proper formatting.